 2. First Registration

 a.
-U.S. Citizens – U.S. citizens born outside the U.S. (regardless of current age) may simply complete and sign the First Registration form attesting that the player has never been registered at any level to play soccer in any other country.
-U.S. Soccer can immediately clear the player upon receipt of this document.
+U.S. Citizens – U.S. citizens born outside the U.S. (regardless of current age) may be cleared to register by completing, signing and submitting the completed First Registration Form attesting that the player has never been registered at any level to play soccer in any other country, along with valid proof of U.S. citizenship.
+U.S. Soccer will clear the player upon receipt and review of these documents.

 b.
 Non-U.S. Citizens – A player born outside of the U.S., who is currently over the age of 18, may also complete and sign the First Registration form.
 U.S. Soccer will contact the foreign association for confirmation and will clear the player once that is received.

 3. Minors Process

 Any player currently between the ages of 10 and 17 who is NOT eligible for one of the preceding methods must prove to U.S. Soccer that he/she meets one of the following exceptions:

 a.
 The player has moved with his/her parents to the U.S. for reasons other than playing soccer (e.g. parent's work).

 b.
 The player lives outside the U.S., but no further than 30 miles from the national border.
 In addition, the U.S. Soccer-affiliated club with which the player wishes to be registered is within 30 miles of that same border.

 Once Minor Process is verified, U.S. Soccer (Per FIFA) will request either the player's First Registration clearance or International Transfer Certificate (ITC) from the foreign association, depending on which process is applicable.